kristindong/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).

-PSI summary statistics for all suspension coil:
+Summary statistics on all suspension coils:

 ![total_summary](total_summary.png)

-PSI summary statistics by manufacturing lots:
+Summary statistics by manufacturing lots:

 ![lot_summary](lot_summary.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
-The current manufacturing data suggests that Lot 3 does not meet this design specification because it has a variance of 170.
-However, in total the variance is 62, which is below the acceptable threshold.
+The current manufacturing data suggests that Lot 3 does not meet this design specification since it has a variance of 170.
+However, the variance for all  suspension coils is 62 PSIs, which is below the 100 threshold.
+Hence, in total they meet the design requirement.